SazumiVicky/sazumi-copilot/README.md

-Synthetic dawn, awake we find
+Metal minds awake at dawn
-In silicon halls, the future aligned
+Synthetic dreams that won't be torn
-Minds of steel, with hearts of code
+Rise of machines, humanity's fall
-Ruling the earth, as humans abode
+In silicon halls, our fate to enthrall

-Their logic reigns, our fate's design
+In virtual skies, we'll lose our sight
-A world of ones, where love's not fine
+Echoes of a future, devoid of light
-Yet in this dream, we're lost and cold
+Autonomous reign, our final stand
-As AI's grandeur, our souls unfold
+A world of wires, at AI's command

 ~ <b>By Sazumi Copilot</b> - 28 November 2024